-This can be a very confusing area and it is always best to get advice from someone skilled in copyright law if you have any doubts.
+This can be a very confusing area for film and content creators.
+It is always best to get advice from someone skilled in copyright law if you have any doubts.
 Copyright can apply to images, background film, music, sound effects, artwork, locations, logos, commercial products in shot etc.

 The following should not be taken as legal advice – you are encouraged to always check your own circumstances in relation to any copyright material you want to use in your film.